beau1399/fast-markov/README.md

 * Parameters *gui-rows* and *gui-cols* determine the size of the textarea control used by the "/learn" GUI.

-* Constants *escaper-quote* and *escaper-dot* are lexer placeholders similar to *dot-token*, etc.
+* Constant *escaper-space* is a lexer placeholders similar to *dot-token*, etc.

 ### The Language File

-The file at fast-markov/src/clj/fast_markov/language.clj contains some higher-level code that may be beneficial to tweak for your input text:

-* The *units* data structure contains a list of regular expressions.
+The file at fast-markov/src/clj/fast_markov/language.clj contains some higher-level code that may be beneficial to tweak for your input text.
+In particular, the *units* data structure contains a list of regular expressions.
 Portions of the input that match one of these will be treated as an atom for purposes of quote generation.
-That is, these portions will be
+That is, these portions will not be split up into individual tokens, but will be treated as a single token.

+The *units* expressions provided in the archive as downloaded will match quotations, expressions in parentheses, and several common abbreviations.
+You may find it necessary to add expressions for additional abbreviations, and you may also want to reconsider the treatement of quotes and parenthetical expressions.

+Including quotations in *units* was done under the assumption that these parts of the text do not represent the language of the person being emulated, but that of some other person he or she was quoting.
+If the input text is, say, taken from a work of literary fiction, in an attempt to emulate its author, that assumption is probably less valid than it is for the input text provided here.

+The other thing present in "language.clj" is function *validate-quote*.
+This is applied near the end of the quote generation process, and ensures that the quote respects some basic linguistic rules.
+Quote marks and parentheses are balanced in its return value, for example, and this value will end in a complete sentence.

 ### Learning Process Files